reekKiE/CompleteSuicideManual-En/English/chapter_1.md

 What's even more strange is that he wrote in detail the process from swallowing the drug until he lost consciousness in his college notebook.

 "It is now 1972-05-19, 10:07 in the afternoon.
 I swallowed 50 Brovarin tablets two or three minutes ago.
 I don't know how many minutes or hours later I will fall asleep and be with this Farewell to society, but I will observe my own death until the last moment...
 10:15, and I don't want to sleep at all.
 I turned on the radio and listened for a while, then turned it off.
 I wanted to stay calm but I was still excited, as usual.
 The music I used to love sounds so boring today.
 I want to review my life carefully... (what follows are five sheets of description of his parents and friends)...
 11:30.
 I have been yawning since just now.
 I see the last moment coming.
 But I want to observe the mood of death until the last moment, so I keep telling myself to persist.
 I don’t know when my body will be found, but I want to see my own desire It keeps coming up. ...
-Now, 12 o'clock.
-I, 5 minutes"
+Now, 12 o'clock, and I, 5 minutes"

 The note ended here, and it was about this time that he lost consciousness.